 With Engineering assets being highly visible and high risk to the Town it is important that these assets are maintained to a high standard.
-The external work crew for engineering maintenance are proactive when queries or complaints are received, however with the limited staff and contractor availability this can be a challenge.
+The external work crew for engineering maintenance are proactive when queries or complaints are received, this includes assisting in the mitigation of trip hazards within the Towns footpath network which we are progressing with each month.